HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 **Step 3:** DTR fetches the Task, which contains the link to the Questionnaire.
 Then, it fetches the Questionnaire (and any CQL rules defined within it) and completes the QuestionnaireResponse.
 Refer to the [Da Vinci DTR] Implementation Guide for more information on how it generates a QuestionnaireResponse.

-**Step 4:** <span class= "bg-success" markdown="1">DTR creates and updates the QuestionnaireResponse directly to the Data Source's FHIR Server and updates `Task.output` to reference the QuestionnaireResponse it created.</span><!-- new-content -->
+**Step 4:** DTR creates and updates the QuestionnaireResponse directly to the Data Source's FHIR Server and updates `Task.output` to reference the QuestionnaireResponse it created.

-**Step 5:** <span class= "bg-success" markdown="1">The Data Source updates the Task to "completed" when the QuestionnaireResponse is completed.
-The Data Consumer retrieves the completed Task from the Data Source using polling or a previously created Subscription.</span><!-- new-content -->
+**Step 5:** The Data Source updates the Task to "completed" when the QuestionnaireResponse is completed.
+The Data Consumer retrieves the completed Task from the Data Source using polling or a previously created Subscription.

 **Step 6:** The Data Consumer retrieves the QuestionnaireResponse referenced by `Task.output`.